Not Cake: Wedding Dessert Table & Bar Ideas

 These days, wedding desserts are just as much of a culinary adventure as the reception food and drinks!

-The wedding candy table popped onto the wedding scene more than five years ago and is still a popular choice.
-Perhaps because it can double as favors guests can take home and savor later.
-It would certainly be exciting for younger guests who will happily create their own custom dessert bag of goodies.
+Candy tables popped onto the wedding scene a few years ago and continue to be a popular choice.
+Perhaps because they can double as wedding favors that guests can take home and savor later, and they are an easier DIY option.
+A sweets table would certainly be exciting for younger guests who will happily create their own custom dessert bag of goodies.
 When planning yours, here are a few wedding candy bar ideas to chew on:

-To create one of those beautiful to-die-for wedding candy bars you see on Pinterest, a design plan is critical.
-An easy way is to use your wedding colors.
-You don’t have to get all candy in that color, especially if your wedding color is pink or purple!
-You can also use your wedding colors in the dessert table linens, flowers and signs.
-Then include some edible options with a neutral color palette: white or dark chocolate-covered candy, for example.
+Choose a color: An easy way to get started is by choosing candy colors that will fit your wedding theme.
+You won’t have to get all the candy in that color, but make sure you have a few that will match your decor to really make your dessert table stand out.
+You can also use your wedding colors for the dessert table linens, flowers and signage.
+Be sure to include some neutral colors: white or dark chocolate-covered candy, for example.
 Gold or silver-wrapped candy is another neutral option.
 Color consistency is key in creating a cohesive look.

 Donuts are another trendy wedding dessert.
 The doughy donut could be seen as a modern twist on cake.
-With couples choosing more whimsical flavors for their desserts, offering a variety of donuts is a delicious way for a couple to express their favorite flavors, the season, or their creative personalities.
-While a plain or powdered donut is always a crowd-pleaser, why not include fun options for guests to sample: s’mores, green tea, or bubble gum?
+Couples love being whimsical with their desserts, so offering a variety of donuts is a delicious way for a couple to express their favorite flavors, the season, or their creative personalities.
+While a plain or powdered donut is always a crowd-pleaser, why not include fun options for guests to sample: s’mores, green tea, brownie or pumpkin spice?

-Presentation of a donut bar at your wedding can be as creative as the flavors.
-Which one of these dessert display styles would best fit the style of your wedding:
+The presentation of a donut bar can be as creative as the flavors.
+Which one of these dessert display styles would best fit the style of your wedding decor?:

 Tiered tower of donuts

 Who said a dessert bar needs to be boring?
 A donut bar (or wall, centerpiece, or tower) can instantly add a fun vibe to any wedding celebration.